greglook/solanum/doc/sources.md

 ## test

-The `test` source is a simple generator for exercising Solanum.
+This source is a simple generator for exercising Solanum.
 It generates test events with a few bits of random variance.

 - `min-count` (default: `1`)